hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 slots, then one of the slots is taken (i.e. `used_auto_associations` is incremented) and the transaction payer will pay for the association fee.
 They also pay a fee representing the price of a full auto-renewal period’s rent.
 This is done to make sure the receiver has time to dissociate from the token before renewal takes place.
-For example, if the airdrop were to happen the minute before account renewal, the token would not included in renewal because it has already been pre-paid by the sender for one full renewal period.
+For example, if the airdrop was to happen the minute before account renewal, the token would not be included in renewal because it has already been pre-paid by the sender for one full renewal period.
 Thus, the receiver always has at least one full renewal period to dissociate from any tokens they do not want to own.

 If the receiver’s account is **not** associated with the token, and they have **no** free auto-association slots, then the airdrop transfer neither succeeds nor fails.